Molajo/Molajo/cms/layouts/README.md

     layout-type
         ...layout-name
         ... ... css
         ... ... ...
-All files with a CSS extension are automatically loaded ... ... ...
-Name files rtl_ to indicate those files which should be loaded only for sites configured for a Right-to-left Language.
+Files with CSS extension are automatically loaded ... ... ...
+Files that begin with rtl_ are only loaded for RTL Languages.
         ... ... images
         ... ... ...
-Any images needed for the layout can be stored in the images subfolder.
+Layout images go here
         ... ... js
         ... ... ...
 All files with a JS extension are automatically loaded ... ... language
         ... ... ... en-GB
-        ... ... ... ... en-GB.layouts_layouttype_layoutname.ini
+        ... ... ... ... en-GB.layout-name.ini
-        ... ... ... ... en-GB.layouts_layouttype_layoutname.sys.ini
+        ... ... ... ... en-GB.layout-name.sys.ini
         ... ... layouts
         ... ... ... top.php
         ... ... ... header.php